 Aglaonema come in a wide array of colors and patterns.
 The Aglaonema Maria, pictured here, has a speckled forest and light green pattern.

 PRO TIP: Keep your plant away from hot and cold air drafts.
 This includes window breezes, heaters, and air conditioning.
-Aglaonema prefer a temperature of 70 and 85 degrees fahrenheit.
+Aglaonemas prefer temperatures between 70 and 85 degrees fahrenheit.
 Night time temperatures should not vary more than a 10 degrees drop.

 Aglaonema like to dry out between waterings, so feel the soil with your finger a few inches down to ensure it isn’t moist right beneath the surface.
-If your plant is in a bright location, then you will want to water it when the soil is dry halfway down the pot.
+If your plant is in a bright location, then you will want to water it when the soil is dry halfway down the root mass (if you have a taller planter, sometimes moisture can build up in the bottom of the container so keep that in mind).
 If you have your plant in fluorescent or lower light conditions, then it’s best to let the soil dry out almost all the way to the bottom of the pot before watering thoroughly.

-Look out for overwatering with this plant as it can be prone to root rot.
+Be weary of overwatering with this plant as it can be prone to root rot.
 The key signs of overwatering are yellowing or mushy stalks or leaves.
-If you find this occurring then it’s best to let the soil dry out completely before watering again.
+If you find this occurring then it’s best to let the soil dry out completely before watering again, and to follow careful watering patterns going forward.

 Rotate your plant periodically to ensure even growth on all sides and dust the leaves often so the plant can photosynthesize efficiently.
-This is especially important if the plant is in a lower light location.
+This is especially important if the plant is in a lower light location, as the plant’s ability to photosynthesize is decreased in lower-light conditions.
 When dusting the leaves, also take the opportunity to inspect the undersides and keep an eye out for pests.

-Remember each plant is a unique living thing and may have varying needs, especially in their individual locations.
+Remember each plant is a unique living thing and may have varying needs, many of which are dependent on a plant’s specific location.
 Pay attention to the condition of your Aglaonema and its watering needs and you will have a long and happy relationship.

 Frequently Asked Questions